loganmeetsworld/loganmcdonald.dev/README.md

 # loganmcdonald.dev

-A personal site for writing.
-Written with hugo.
+A personal site.
+Written with hugo with help from claude.ai.